-There are several opportunities for employment both on and off campus for international students.
+There are several opportunities for employment both on and off-campus for international students.
 Employment not only puts money in your pocket but also allows you to earn a social security card.

 All international students, regardless of whether or not they have a U.S. source of income, must file federal income tax forms.
-In Massachusetts, state income tax forms also must be filed if money is earned in the U.S. The Internal Revenue Service (IRS) code contains special provisions, which apply to no immigrant in F and J statuses.
+In Massachusetts, state income tax forms also must be filed if money is earned in the U.S. The Internal Revenue Service (IRS) code contains special provisions, which apply to non-immigrants in F and J statuses.
 Factors affecting tax obligation include the following:

 April 15 is the deadline each year for filing tax forms on income earned during the preceding calendar year.
 Each year toward the end of January, every U.S. employer prepares a "W-2 Form" for each employee showing the amount earned during the preceding tax year and the amount of taxes, federal and state, withheld.
 This W-2 Form is used in preparing income tax forms, and if the amount withheld exceeds the amount of tax obligation, a tax return must be filed in order to receive the refund.